pranavrcn/CMaps-Event-Management/README.md

 - **Expanded Social Features**: We're considering adding more social features, such as event reviews and personalized recommendations based on user preferences.
 - **University Contract**: A significant future goal for CMaps is to secure a contract with the University of Virginia, positioning the platform as the primary event management tool for the campus.
 This would involve surpassing the current platform, Presence, by offering a more intuitive, community-focused solution that meets the needs of students and organizations better.

-CMaps is more than just an application; it's a platform designed to bring communities together.
-Whether you're interested in the technical architecture or the impact it's had, CMaps represents a successful blend of innovation, technology, and a commitment to enhancing the user experience.